spacecloud-io/space-learn/content/Frontend Course/react-basics/working-with-todos.md

 ### Add Todo

 Now inside the addTodo handler, we'll call the `client.addTodo()` function and pass the value variable.
-Once this promise completes, check for errors and then append the newly inserted to-do to the list.
+Once this promise completes, check for errors and then append the newly inserted todo to the list.

 ```js
 const addTodo = () => {